 - You can control the speed and incline.
 This allows you to run at a specific pace that is challenging but not too difficult.
 This can help you to increase your speed over time gradually.

 - You can do speed workouts.
 Speed workouts are a great way to improve your running speed.
-You can easily do interval training, tempo runs, and hill repeats on a treadmill.
+On a treadmill, you can easily do interval training, tempo runs, and hill repeats.

-- It is a more controlled environment.
+- Is running on a treadmill easier?
 There are no wind or hills to contend with on a treadmill, making focusing on your running form and technique easier.

 A benefit of the HIIT training format is that it increases EPOC or excess post-exercise oxygen consumption.
 In this high-metabolism state, your body uses more energy and burns more calories to compensate for the extra oxygen it has taken in during an intensive workout.
 Even though EPOC won’t endure for hours (and may only burn a few calories), HIIT exercise on the treadmill is still an additional advantage.